Gospel of Marcion: Semler hypothesis and Schwegler hypothesis

-Biblical scholars who reject the Patristic hypothesis defend either of the two hypotheses.
-One group argues that both gospels are independent redactions of a "proto-Luke", with Marcion's text being an unaltered version of this proto-Luke or closer to the original proto-Luke; this position is called the Semler hypothesis after the name of its creator, Johann Salomo Semler; this position is supported among others by Johann Gottfried Eichhorn, John Knox, Karl Reinhold Köstlin, Joseph B. Tyson, and Jason BeDuhn.
-The other group argues that the Gospel of Luke is a later redaction of the Gospel of Marcion aiming at correcting the gospel of Marcion; this position is called the Schwegler hypothesis after its creator Albert Schwegler; this position is supported among others by Albrecht Ritschl, Paul-Louis Couchoud, John Townsend, Matthias Klinghardt, Markus Vinzent, and David Trobisch.
+Scholars who reject the Patristic hypothesis defend either of the two hypotheses.
+One group argues that both gospels are independent redactions of a "proto-Luke", with Marcion's text being closer to the original proto-Luke.
+This position is called the Semler hypothesis after the name of its creator, Johann Salomo Semler.
+This position has been supported by scholars such as Josias F.C.
+Loeffler, Johann E.C.
+Schmidt, Leonhard Bertholdt, Johann Gottfried Eichhorn, John Knox, Karl Reinhold Köstlin, Joseph B. Tyson, and Jason BeDuhn.
+The other group argues that the Gospel of Luke is a later redaction of the Gospel of Marcion that significantly revised and expanded it.
+This position is called the Schwegler hypothesis after its creator Albert Schwegler.
+This position has been supported by scholars such as Albrecht Ritschl, Ferdinand Christian Baur, Paul-Louis Couchoud, Georges Ory, John Townsend, R. Joseph Hoffman, Matthias Klinghardt, Markus Vinzent, and David Trobisch.

 Several arguments have been put forward in favor of those two latter views.